Q: Sadhguru, what is the significance of doing certain practices before sunrise or after sunset?

 Brahma Muhurta – The Best Time for Spiritual Progress

-If you are looking for dramatic spiritual progress, you must do your yogic practices before sunrise, which usually means starting the practices at the Brahma Muhurta, which is at 3:40 a.m.
+If you are looking for dramatic spiritual progress, you must do your yogic practices before sunrise, which usually means starting the practices at the Brahma Muhurta, which is the last quarter of the night – anywhere between 3:30 a.m. to 5:30 or 6:00 a.m., or whatever is the time of sunrise.
 At that time, there is a certain process that you will become naturally conscious of if you do your practices in a certain way.
 If you are doing yogasanas, once your biology adjusts itself to the planet’s biology, every morning, you will wake up by yourself between 3:20 and 3:40.

 This is not a confession, but it is supposed to be a matter of pride for me – when I was a little boy, and even when I became a little older, I just could not wake up in the morning, no matter what.
 It took an hour-long effort from all the family members to wake me up.
 After some time, they gave up calling me because I anyway slept through all the calling.
 Since shaking did not work either, they would make me sit up – I would sit up and fall asleep again.